529 College Savings Plans

 A 529 college savings plan allows individuals to save and invest on a tax-advantaged basis in order to fund future higher education expenses for a child or other beneficiary.
 For more information on 529 plans, including information on different 529 plans, please contact your local financial advisor.

 Possible Tax Advantages and Deadlines

 In choosing among 529 plans, it's important to consider that certain states offer tax incentives to residents who invest in their home state's 529 plan.
 Visit www.savingforcollege.com to determine whether a state tax incentive is available in your state.
 For tax advice, consult with your tax professional.

 The deadline to fund 529 plans and receive any state income tax deduction (if applicable) is Dec.
 31, with a few exceptions.
-The following states allow a deduction for contributions until the state's tax-filing deadline the following year: Georgia, Mississippi, Oklahoma, Oregon and South Carolina.
+The following states allow a deduction for contributions until the state's tax-filing deadline the following year: Georgia, Mississippi, Oklahoma, Oregon, South Carolina and Wisconsin.
 However, if the contribution is to be considered a gift for the current year, it must be deposited on or before Dec.
 31. For tax advice, consult with your tax professional.

 - Eligibility - Regardless of age, anyone who plans to attend an eligible postsecondary educational institution can be the beneficiary of a 529 plan.
 The account holder maintains control of the account.
 If the beneficiary decides not to attend a postsecondary school, the account owner may change the beneficiary to be another member of the original beneficiary's family (first cousins included).
 However, if the new beneficiary is not related to the previous beneficiary, taxes may apply.